apache/apisix-dashboard/docs/en/latest/FAQ.md

 Restart `manager-api`, all IPs can access `APISIX Dashboard`.

-Note: You can use this method in the exercise to allow all IPs to access your `APISIX Dashboard` instance, but it is not safe to use it in a production environment.
-In production, please only authorize specific IP addresses or address ranges to access your instance.
+Note: You can use this method in development and test environment to allow all IPs to access your `APISIX Dashboard` instance, but it is not safe to use it in a production environment.
+In production environment, please only authorize specific IP addresses or address ranges to access your instance.